bottlesdevs/documentation/bottles/installers.md

 # Installers

-Installers are set of rules used by Bottles to install a program in a bottle, in a completely silent and automated way.
+Installers are a set of rules used by Bottles to install a program in a bottle, in a completely silent and automated way.

 These installers take care of configuring the bottle, installing the necessary dependencies, installing the software and making it available to the user with settings that ensure that everything works in the best way.